 Father Sergio organized the pilgrimage in anticipation of the 800 year anniversary of Saint Frances’ own Camino journey.
 The group walked a mix of the lovely Norte coastal and Primitivo routes, taking plenty of stops for blessings, religious services and visits to relics.

 This movie about the Camino de Santiago would be really great for a spiritual person interested in the religious aspects of the Camino.
-The movie may be found on Netflix, but if it isn’t there, check their Facebook page for updates.
+The movie may be found on Netflix, but if it isn’t there, check their Footprints website, where you can purchase a DVD.

 “I’m ready to stop crying everyday…I’m ready to pack my bags and just walk…I’m ready.”Erin Dooley